cdorgs/cdorgs.github.io/team.md

 <img src="https://cdorgs.github.io/img/sam.jpg" width="25%">

 **Sam Kriegman**
-is a PhD student at the University of Vermont.
+was a PhD student at the University of Vermont when this work was originally reported in Jan 2020.
-(Edit: Sam is now a Postdoctoral Fellow at Harvard University.)
+Sam is now a Postdoctoral Fellow at Harvard University.
 His research focuses on the AI-driven automated design of robots and biological machines.
 This involves the
 dynamical simulation of soft body systems, simulation-to-reality transfer of physical artifacts,